Alternatives for VA disability firms

 Alternative to Spellbook for VA disability firms

 Spellbook is focused on contract drafting and review.
-Pete is focused on VA disability case records, evidence gaps, and attorney-ready case workups.
+The VA disability operating layer focuses on case records, evidence gaps, connected-tool follow-up, forms, and attorney review.

 The real decision